 Celebrate César Chávez

-March 31 is César Chávez’ birthday!
-César was a leader who used perseverance, humility and non-violent methods to better the lives of farmworkers who were working in unsafe conditions for low pay.
-Together with Dolores Huerta and Filipino labor groups, they created the United Farmworkers Union which fought for the rights of the laborers.
-To achieve this, César led work strikes, marches and even undertook a personal hunger strike.
-His efforts changed the lives of many and in recognition for his nonviolent activism and support of working people he was awarded the Presidential Medal of Freedom.
+César Chávez was an American labor leader and civil rights activist who used perseverance, humility, and non-violent methods to better the lives of farmworkers who were working in unsafe conditions for low pay.
+Together with Dolores Huerta and Filipino labor groups, they created the United Farmworkers Union which fought for the rights of laborers.

 These documentaries explore the life and work of César Chávez and the Farmworker movement.

 The story of the famed civil rights leader and labor organizer torn between his duties as a husband and father and his commitment to securing a living wage for farm workers.